 Hands on your hearts: who doesn't long for such employees?
 Who would not want to work with skilled and committed employees?
-The fact is that it is becoming more and more difficult for companies today to retain employees in the long run.
+The fact is that employee turnover is increasing, it is becoming more and more difficult for companies today to retain employees in the long run.
 Young people want to be flexible; they want a job they enjoy and they want to feel comfortable at their workplace.
 Commitment, therefore, requires effort from companies.
 But, hard work does pay off; employees will show commitment, contribute to the company's success and recommend their employer to others.
 We have five helpful tips on how you can increase employee satisfaction and thus counter high staff turnover in your company.

 Free Checklist: Successfully gather feedback from your employees

 The step-by-step guide to creating your employee engagement survey.Download

 Employee turnover - Lesson #2: Welcome employee ideas

 Nobody knows your company as well as your employees do.
 Use their valuable insights to your advantage!
 You will only benefit from motivating your employees to share their own ideas at any time.
 If you collect and implement suggestions from your employees, it shows how important their commitment is for the company.
 It validates their work and presence.
 Your employees notice that they can "make a difference" in the company, and will thus see opportunities for advancement.
 In doing so, you’ve just become the employer of choice - they found a position from which they can continue to develop whilst remaining loyal to you.
 This contributes to achieving your main goal: decreasing employee turnover.